rockstor/rockstor-doc/interface/storage/pools-btrfs.rst

 Can sustain **a maximum of two drive failures**.
 Three or more drives are required.
 Uses dual-parity and striping.
-The BTRFS community consensus is that btrfs raid6 is ***not recommended for production/metadata use***.
+The BTRFS community consensus is that btrfs raid6 is currently ***not recommended for production/metadata use***.

 .. _raid10: